 Applications are welcomed from suitable external applicants as well as Eaton House pupils transitioning from the Pre-Prep.

 - Contact Head of Admissions – 020 3917 5050

 - Application deadline for the 2020 intake: Thursday 19 December 2019

 - The Kensington Scholarship for All-Round Academic Excellence

 - The Leibniz Prize for Mathematics

 The all-round academic Kensington Scholarship is likely to be awarded to a gifted boy who is highly literate and numerate, who devours books and who enjoys academic challenges, delighting in analytical problem solving.

 The Kensington Scholarship winner will have tended to find examinations relatively easy until now.

-The chosen boy is likely to be highly articulate, to enjoy debate, to devour books, to enjoy going to museums, exhibitions and concerts and to enjoy taking a line of argument and seeing it through.
-He should feel comfortable in his own skin, and be both scholastically and intellectually confident.
-He is the kind of boy who will not find the 11+ a hard examination and will need to be stretched to apply for senior school scholarships.
+The chosen boy is likely to be highly articulate, to enjoy debate, to devour books, perhaps also enjoy going to museums, exhibitions and concerts and to relish taking a line of argument and seeing it through.
+He may feel comfortable in his own skin, and be both scholastically and intellectually confident.
+He is the kind of boy who will not find the 11+ a hard examination and will benefit from working towards applying for senior school scholarships.